bb-io/docs/src/content/docs/apps/OpenAI.mdx

 You have 3 options here:

-1. You can use the `On batch finished` event trigger to get notified when the batch process is completed.
+1. You can use the `On background job finished` event trigger to get notified when the batch process is completed.
 But note, that this is a polling trigger and it will check the status of the batch process based on the interval you set.
 2. Use the `Delay` operator to wait for a certain amount of time before checking the status of the batch process.
 This is a more straightforward way to check the status of the batch process.
 3. Since October 2024, users can rely on [Checkpoints](https://docs.blackbird.io/concepts/checkpoints/#large-language-models-llms--batch-processing) to achieve a fully streamlined process.
 A Checkpoint can pause the workflow until the LLM returns a result or a batch process completes.

-We recommend using the `On batch finished` event trigger with Checkpoints.
+We recommend using the `On background job finished` event trigger as it is more efficient for checking the status of the batch process.

+## Events

+### Background

+- **On background job finished** triggered when an OpenAI batch job reaches a terminal state (completed/failed/cancelled).

 ## Example